 Asymmetrical Oligoarticular Arthritis

-In this type, the involvement is similar to rheumatoid arthritis.
-It is the most common types of psoriatic arthritis.
-The hands, wrists, ankles, and feet may be involved.
+It is the most common type and the involvement is similar to rheumatoid arthritis.
+The hands, wrists, ankles, and feet are generally involved.

 Distal Interphalangeal Arthropathy

-Distal interphalangeal joint involvement occurs in only 5-10% of patients and is more common in men than women.
+This involves the distal interphalangeal joint.
+This type occurs in only 5-10% of patients.
+Men are more commonly affected and are more common in men than in women.

 Nail involvement in form of paronychia and swelling of the digital tuft may be prominent.

-It is rare presentation of psoriatic arthritis and is found in 1-5% of patients.
-In arthritis mutilans, there is a bone resorption and destruction of joint giving them a pencil in cup appearance in radiographs.
+It is quite rare [1-5% of patients].
+The condition involves bone resorption and destruction of joint of digits.
+The peculiar destruction leads to a pencil in cup appearance in radiographs.
 It is also called pencil in cup deformity or pencil cup deformity.

 Over the joint skin becomes redundant and a telescoping motion of the digit can be possible.